Kongo Central

 Kongo Central (Kongo dia Kati), formerly Bas-Congo, is one of the 26 provinces of the Democratic Republic of the Congo.
 Its capital is Matadi.

 History

 At the time of independence, the area now encompassing Kongo Central was part of the greater province of Léopoldville, along with the capital city of Kinshasa and the districts of Kwango, Kwilu and Mai-Ndombe.
-Under Belgian colonial rule, the province was known as Bas-Congo (as in "Lower Congo River") and was renamed Kongo Central after independence.
+Under Belgian colonial rule, the territory of the current province was a district known as Bas-Congo (as in "Lower Congo River") and was renamed Kongo Central after independence.

 Under the regime of Mobutu Sese Seko from 1965 to 1997, the Congo river was renamed as Zaire.
 The province was named as Bas-Zaïre.
 The name was later reverted to Bas-Congo.
 It was subsequently renamed as Kongo Central in 2015.